 Employing people is a complex matter that is governed by a number of different levels of legislation.
 This legislation changes on a daily basis so it is not possible to provide employers with access to template documents because they could be out-of-date tomorrow.
-All queries regarding the employment of persons should be referred directly to the Industrial Relations and Employment Manager for guidance.
+All queries regarding the employment of persons should be referred directly to the People and Culture team for guidance.

 Employers are the members of the individual Uniting Church organisation’s governing body.
 In a:

 - Congregational setting – are members of Church Council

 - Presbytery setting – are members of Standing Committee